janeczku/go-spinner/README.md

 This is a simple spinner / activity indicator for Go command line apps.
 Useful when you want your users to know that there is activity and that the program isn't hung.

-**Special perks**
-- [x] The spinner line is completely cleared from the console once it is stopped.
-- [x] Spinner automagically hides itself if you have piped stdout to somewhere else than the console (You don't really want a spinner in your logger, do you?).
+The indicator automagically converts itself in a simple log message if it detects that you have piped stdout to somewhere else than the console (You don't really want a spinner in your logger, do you?).

 ![asciicast](http://g.recordit.co/tPXhorn2n7.gif)